-Months before Christmas we start reminding our kids that our Elf will be taking away at least 3 toys from our house.
 We stick with 3 because in our house Santa gives each kid 3 toys just like baby Jesus received 3 gifts from the wise men.
-Since they receive 3 from Santa, we figured it made sense to get rid of 3 too.
+Since they receive 3 from Santa, it make sense to get rid of 3.
 However, your Elf on the Shelf may have different rules!

 It’s the most wonderful time of year,